vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-3-1-Demeter.md

 #### General

-* Application: Update shortcut names to include the "Vircadia" in them. (#651)
+* Application: Update shortcut names to include "Vircadia" in them. (#651)
-* UI: Add a checkbox for more details to messages logged in entity scripts such as the scriptURL and function with line numbers. (#669)
+* UI: Add a checkbox for more details to messages logged in entity scripts such as the script URL and function with line numbers. (#669)
 * Application: Allow mouse capture via scripting which enables first person and third person shooter camera views on desktop. (#677)
 * App: 'Create' app now uses local entities instead of deprecated 3D overlays. (#737)
 * App: 'Create' app now has: Copy, Cut, Paste, and Duplicate buttons for VR; Undo and Redo buttons for desktop and VR. (#760)